Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 # Key concepts

+## Users and User Access Tokens

+User access tokens enable you to build client applications that directly authenticate to Azure Communication Services.
+Refer [here](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens) to learn how to create a user and issue a User Access Token.

+The id for the user created above will be necessary later to add said user as a member of a new chat thread.
+The initiator of the create request must be in the list of members of the chat thread.

+## Chat Thread

 A chat conversation is represented by a chat thread.
 Each user in the thread is called a thread member.
 Thread members can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.
 Users also get near real-time updates for when others are typing and when they have read the messages.
+To learn more, read about chat concepts [here](https://docs.microsoft.com/en-us/azure/communication-services/concepts/chat/concepts).

+# Chat operations

 Once you initialize an `AzureCommunicationChatClient` class, you can perform the following chat operations: